 In accordance with Foreign Currency Matters (FASB ASC 830), FCAs as well as Special Drawing Rights and related accrued interest receivable or payable, discussed below, are revalued to reflect exchange rates in effect as of the reporting date.
-Such gains or losses, recognized in the period of the fluctuations, are reported on the Statements of Operations, Comprehensive Operations and Retained Earnings as Gains (Losses) on Foreign Currency Valuation.
-Gains and losses related to foreign currency valuations of Investment Securities and Other FCDAs are excluded from earnings and are reported as a component of Other Comprehensive Income until realized.
+Gains and losses related to foreign currency revaluations on Available-forsale securities are reported as a component of Other Comprehensive Income until realized.
+Other such gains or losses, recognized in the period of the fluctuations, are reported on the Statements of Operations, Comprehensive Operations and Retained Earnings as Gains (Losses) on Foreign Currency Valuation.